RoryAJames/CalgarySingleFamilyPermits/README.md

 ## The Data

 The data that I used came from the Building Permits dataset located in the City of Calgary Open Data portal.
 Each row in this dataset represents a building permit with a unique identifier and the permits attributes.
 Every single building permit that has been applied for in the City of Calgary as of 1996 is represented.
-At the time of writing, this amounts to nearly 383,000 building permits.
+At the time of writing, this dataset contains nearly 383,000 building permits.
 A link to this dataset can be found [here](https://data.calgary.ca/Business-and-Economic-Activity/Building-Permits/c2es-76ed).

 ## A Few Notes